 Interestingly, though they are enormous, humpback whales are not predatory.
 They filter feed for tiny krill or small pelagic fishes and are totally harmless to people (other than through accidental collisions).
 This life history strategy is common among several large animals in the ocean, including the whale shark, the basking shark, and the other great whales.
 Like all whales, humpback whales are mammals and give live birth to very large calves.
 These whales are known for their singing; during courtship, the males compose intricate songs to attract females.
 The killer whale is the only species known to attack and eat humpback whales (always juveniles).

 Every year, humpback whales undergo incredible migrations between feeding and breeding grounds.
 They feed near the poles and give birth in the tropics, and each year, individual humpback whales travel as much as sixteen thousand miles (25,000 km) between these two areas.
-They only eat in their winter feeding grounds and live off fat reserves for the rest of the year, including while migrating.
+Humpback whales only eat in their winter feeding grounds and live off fat reserves for the rest of the year, including while migrating.

 During the height of commercial whaling, the humpback whale was hunted almost to extinction.
 Global populations declined by more than 90% before regulators enacted a worldwide moratorium on hunting in 1966.
 Fortunately, the humpback whale has recovered remarkably well, and populations continue to increase.
 Now, this great whale has come all the way back from the brink of extinction to be considered a species of least concern.